fmojica30/tech-report-demo/README.md

     ```
     - This local server reloads automatically when we make changes

+- If you need to look at the final code for reference it can be found on the final-build branch

 This is all you need to get started on our demo, enjoy!